grame-cncm/faustlibraries/doc/docs/contributing.md

 ### Library Import

-To prevent cross-references between libraries we generalized the use of the `library("")` system for function calls in all the libraries.
+To prevent cross-references between libraries, we generalized the use of the `library("")` system for function calls in all the libraries.
 This means that everytime a function declared in another library is called, the environment corresponding to this library needs to be called too.
 To make things easier, a `stdfaust.lib` library was created and is imported by all the libraries:

 ```
 aa = library("aanl.lib");